the-real-nayak/Matlab-design-optimisation-and-fatigue-analysis/CrankArmProject/README.md

 ---

 ## 📧 Contact
-Created by [Your Name] – feel free to reach out for design inquiries or collaboration!
+Created by Krishna Kumar Nayak and Neha Verma – feel free to reach out for design inquiries or collaboration!